ekedonald/Understanding-IP-Adresses-and-CIDR-Notation/README.md

 ### Quality of Service (QOS)
 It is a set of technologies and techniques used to manage and optimize network performance.
 It is often discussed in the context of advanced TCP/IP networking topics to ensure that critical applications and services receive the bandwidth and resources they need to operate effectively.

-There are several key components of QoS, including:
+There are several key components of QoS including:

 **Traffic management**: This involves rate limiting and congestion control techniques to ensure that network resources are used efficiently and fairly.